In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Installation - Belt

-Installing the Mesa V2 with the vehicle belt is the easiest installation method for this seat, which is kind of a bummer since LATCH is supposed to be foolproof and the easiest method.
-The Mesa V2 has a color-coded belt pathway and a built-in lock-off but no tensioner.
+Installing the Mesa V2 with the vehicle belt is the easiest installation method for this seat, which is a bummer since LATCH is supposed to be more foolproof.
+The Mesa V2 has a color-coded belt pathway and a built-in lock-off, but no tensioner.
 While we love a good tensioner, some seats have a sufficient lock-off, and tightening isn't a problem.
-Its overall performance in this metric is better than the average for the seats we tested.

 uppababy mesa v2 - installation of the mesa v2 with the vehicle belt isn't difficult...